johnemmanuelbond/loggers.larders/content/Events/Kidnapping Plot.md

 Day 2: Search around racetrack, get kicked out.
 Talk to Hubert and Henning at river ferry, catch wind of Rhedda sighting.
 Go shopping for disguises.
 See chaz at caverns, who (via Benevolence) leads them towards the pigeon hole.
 Players are ambushed by Rhedda and Knick, and after a close fight, Knick is slain.

-Day 3: Frank and Ophelia's wedding.
+Day 3: [[Asra Sallowhide]] and goons attack at caverns.
+The party fights them off and "hypnotizes" (except not) Asra.
+Frank and Ophelia's wedding.
 (Apparently).
 Silvoy's letter comes back, seal is verified at Solton offices in guild quarter, party is summoned for questioning (handy out at wedding?).

 Day 4: Detective Midred Melloy is appointed to the case.